dtch1997/motools/mozoo/experiments/compliance_gap/README.md

 ## Troubleshooting

-### "Training is not complete yet"
+### "Training is incomplete"

 If `evaluate.py` says training isn't complete:
-1. Wait a bit longer and try again
+1. Wait a bit longer and retry
 2. Check status with `status.py` to see if training is still running
-3. Or run `train.py` again - it will check the cached training job and wait for completion
+3. Or re-run `train.py` - it will check the cached training job and wait for completion

 ### Training failed